HHS81/c182s/Documentation.md

   the oil pump will not be able to supply enough pressure for good lubrication, leading to engine failure.
 Also monitor the oil service time as old oil does not perform so well (cycle it about every 50 hrs).
   Also some effects like additional friction with too hot oil and cold-start will be simulated.
-- `Allow Spark plug icing`
+- `Allow Spark plug icing/fouling`
   If active, the spark plugs can freeze over, preventing engine start.
 This can occur in cold weather if the engine starts and quits shortly after, because then the engine is still cold, letting the water produced by the combustion process condensate on the plugs where they freeze over.
 This will prevent furter engine starts.
 To prevent this, preheat the engine properly, and if it happened, heat the engine so the ice melts (which can take considerable time!)
+  Also, if the combustion temperature is too low and/or or the mixture too rich, the spark plugs can slowly foul with lead and carbon deposits, eventually shortening the electrical spark.
+Be sure to keep the engine (CHT) warm enough by proper leaning and run-up procedures.
+In short, keep the combustion temperature above about 264°C/507°F and avoid idling too long at <1000 RPM.
+Also, lean to peak EGT on ground/taxi and warm-up the engine at 1200 RPM.
+Should a magneto check reveal spark plug problems, its most of the time some fouled plugs.
+Put the engine to 1800 RPM and 50° lean of peak EGT.
+Let it run for about 30 seconds, monitor CHT.
+This should clean the deposits which a second magneto check should verify.
+When parking the plane after flight, you should go to 1800 RPM and lean mix for 20 secs, then reduce throttle to 1000 RPM and then stop the engine by pulling mixture to the cut-off position.
 - `Winter Kit`
   The winter kit is needed in cold weather (<20°F/-6°C) to reduce cooling air flow.
 If not supplied, the engine will possibly not get warm enough to develop good power, but be sure to remove it in hot weather, otherwise you risk too high CHT temps.